-Bullying:
+Bullying

-Our policy on bullying is set out in the Anti-Bullying Policy.
 Unity Allstars' policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
-This includes all forms .g. cyber, racist, homophobic and gender related bullying.
-All staff are aware that children with SEND and / or differences/ perceived differences are more susceptible to being bullied / victims of child abuse.
+This includes all forms.
+E.g. cyber, racist, homophobic and gender related bullying.
+All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.
 We keep a record of bullying incidents.

-Radicalisation and Extremism:
+Radicalisation and Extremism